darkbatcher/picobat/README.md

 * Extended **HELP** providing search capabilities and help in various formats including **HTML**.

-* The new command **ALIAS** allowing to set up simple and fast aliases for the
-  commands:

-        ALIAS dbs=dir /b /s

 * An extension to the **FIND** command to use simple regular expressions:

         echo match my regular expression | FIND /e "match * regular expression"